-• Appointments for GRC members are made annually by each jurisdiction.
-GRC members are appointed to serve a two year term and can be re-appointed to serve successive terms and/or additional terms.
+• Appointments for GRC members are made annually by each jurisdiction for a one-year term.
+GRC members can be re-appointed to serve successive terms and/or additional terms.

-E. Conflict of Interest
+F. Conflict of Interest

-- a.
-No member of the GRC shall be beneficially interested, directly or indirectly, in any grant applications which may be made by, though, or under the recommendation of the GRC, in whole or in part, or which may be made for the benefit of his or her office, or accept, directly or indirectly, any compensation, gratuity or reward in connection with such contract from any other person beneficially interested therein (from RCW 42.23.030) - b.
+a.
+No member of the GRC shall be beneficially interested, directly or indirectly, in any grant applications which may be made by, though, or under the recommendation of the GRC, in whole or in part, or which may be made for the benefit of his or her office, or accept, directly or indirectly, any compensation, gratuity or reward in connection with such contract from any other person beneficially interested therein (from RCW 42.23.030)

+- b.
 No member of the GRC shall engage in any activity, including participation in the selection, award, or administration of a grant award or contract if a conflict of interest, real or apparent, exists. - c.
 Additional information on Remote Interest and Potential Bias by Prior Association can be found in the full Conflict of Interest Policy.

-F. Funding Recommendations & Action Plan
+G. Funding Recommendations & Action Plan